Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Between 2018 and 2022, the mortality rate across England and the region has also showed an increase albeit at a lower rate of increase.
+Since 2019, the mortality rate across England and the region has also showed an increase.

 Compared with benchmark